Australian Embassy

 Refer to our Marriage and Divorce page and FAQs: Getting married in Japan for further information.

-Overseas authorities will often request that you have your Australian document/s legalised either through an authentication or an apostille before a document can be accepted for local use.
-Consular Officers will certify that a signature or seal on an original official Australian public document is genuine by checking it against a specimen held on our database, and applying an authentication certificate to the document.
+Overseas authorities will often request that you have your Australian document legalised either through an authentication or an apostille before a document can be accepted for local use.
+Consular Officers will certify that a signature or seal on an original official Australian public document is genuine by checking it against a specimen held on our database, and applying an authentication or apostille certificate to the document.

 Issuing authentications and apostilles are legal processes that we will only perform once we are satisfied the document is genuine and will not be used for a fraudulent purpose.
 We aim to issue authentications within two working days.

-Which stamp do I need - authentication or an apostille?
+Which service do I need - authentication or apostille?

 You should check with the local authorities requesting the document as to their requirements in order to ensure that the appropriate service is provided for your documents to be accepted.
 Consular staff cannot advise clients of foreign requirements.
 We can provide the following general information.